Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 SOUR CREAM: You can substitute unflavored Greek yogurt for the sour cream in this loaded crack potatoes recipe.

 TOPPING: You can also top the potatoes with buttered bread crumbs before baking for a crunchy topping.
-Green onions would also be yummy as a garnish on top of these potatoes.

-BACON: It is best to cook your own bacon but you can also use real bacon bits if it makes it easier to get this dish together quickly.
+BACON: It is best to cook your own bacon, but you can also use real bacon bits if it makes it easier to get this dish together quickly.

 If you are feeding a crowd, this would be an easy recipe to double.